 With the Copenhagen Card, this itinerary will cost EUR 102 – the price of the 72-hour card.

 On top of that, with the Copenhagen card in tow, you could save money on your meals by eating in the restaurants that offer a discount.
-Eating in Denmark is not cheap so saving 20% will be a welcome relief for your travel budget.
+Eating Danish food in Copenhagen is not cheap so saving 20% will be a welcome relief for your travel budget.

 While this itinerary looks pretty busy, some of the attractions, such as the Rosenborg Castle, can be done in just a couple of hours, leaving you with time to add in a couple of extra attractions if you’re feeling zealous.